 Pomeroy Marker for 585 Boylston Street, Boston

-the application is being revised, but the attachments below may continue to be useful
+the application was revised and submitted, but the draft application and attachments below may continue to be useful

 Download application of 1/27/21 here.